 Can garbage disposals cause slow drainage?

 Yes — garbage disposals are a common cause of slow kitchen drains.
-Here's why it happens and how to fix and prevent it.
+Here's what causes the buildup, how to fix it yourself, and how to prevent it.

 Short answer